tfsjohan/cv/README.md

 [Digitalt Hjärta](https://digitalthjarta.se) (Digital Heart) is my own company.
 I started this as a part time job while still being employed at an agency.
 I mainly focused on building apps for schools.
 When this become more and more successful, I quit and focused fully on my own projects.
 I still maintain many of these apps and services.
 Visit [digitalthjarta.se](https://digitalthjarta.se) to see projects I made here.

 #### Projector (2008 - 2014)
-Projector was a digital advertizement agency.
+Projector was a digital advertisement agency.
 Here I was part of many fun and crazy projects, blending software, hardware and installations.
-We built [games for Samsung](https://www.youtube.com/watch?v=9Qq_yYDBjWo), [Charieoke with Say Lou Lou](https://vimeo.com/262992557), strange [christmas presents](https://www.youtube.com/watch?v=9PGIitOX1i8) and a competition where you should [impress Megan Fox](https://www.youtube.com/watch?v=k-n0ibhbxTA).
+We built [games for Samsung](https://www.youtube.com/watch?v=9Qq_yYDBjWo), [Charioke with Say Lou Lou](https://vimeo.com/262992557), strange [christmas presents](https://www.youtube.com/watch?v=9PGIitOX1i8) and a competition where you should [impress Megan Fox](https://www.youtube.com/watch?v=k-n0ibhbxTA).
 I worked in a team of four developers, graphics artists and copywriter and had a lot of fun!

 #### Spider (2002 - 2008)
 Spider mainly worked with Microsoft Office education and custom solutions like templates.
 When I joined it focused more on bigger software projects.
 I worked with large customers like Proctor & Gamble, H&M and Tetrapak.